fortran-lang/stdlib/doc/specs/stdlib_hashmaps.md

 not exist and nothing was done.

-* If `key` is not already present in `map` and `exists` has not been provided then the routine will error stop if.
+* If `key` is not already present in `map` and `exists` has not been provided then the routine will error stop.

 ##### Example